redkubes/workshops/01-create-team/README.md

 Note:

-- Because we did not enable Alert manager, the Alerts section is disabled
+- Since we did not enable Alert manager, the Alerts section is disabled
-- Because we did not enable Grafana, the Azure Monitor section is disabled
+- Since we did not enable Grafana, the Azure Monitor section is disabled

 Go to the [next lab](../02-netpols/README.md)